dkimitsa/dkimitsa.github.io/_posts/2018-01-18-tutorial-using-app-extensions-with-robovm.md

 ## Adding signature
 Configure target's settings `General-signing` with any certificate and provisioning profile that matches extension bundle id (wildcard provisioning profile rules here) or just [create and setup dummy certificate/profile]({{ site.baseurl }}{% post_url 2018-01-04-ios-homemade-provision-profile %}) for signing.
 In general signature doesn't matter here as when included to RoboVM project app extension will be resigned.
-It is only required to build binary with `xcodebuild`
+It is only required to build binary with `xcodebuild`.
+**UPDATE** as at moment of building with Xcode provisioning profile doesn't matter but AppExtension DOES require own one when emebeded into application.
+Check this [post]({{ site.baseurl }}{% post_url 2018-05-16-fix-app-ext-autoprofile-bro-gen %})

 ## Building universal binary
 To create `fat` binary simulator and arm slices are being build separately and then combined using `lipo`.
 It is being done by invoking following commands in ternimal.
 Just make sure to do it in folder whene `.xcodeproj` is located: